 The NIJ standards are useful in providing standardized testing benchmarks and procedures for industry.
 They do have limitations though which ballistic protection product buyers should be aware of:

 - The standards only require a material sample to be tested, not the final product.
 For a ballistic shield this means that any windows, handle anchors, and other potentially weak areas are not required to be tested.

 - The standards only require the sample to resist FIVE strikes from each test round.
 There is no statistical basis to this - just because the sample resists five rounds doesn't guarantee that it would resist a sixth round or more.
 In the case of NIJ Level IV, only ONE round is tested and must be stopped (almost all Level IV products use ceramics, and it is assumed that the ceramic was shattered by the first strike and would be unreliable at stopping additional strikes.)

 - The standards require the test rounds to be spaced at least 2" from each other and 2" from the edge of the panel.
 Because ballistic fiber materials need a healthy fabric of fibers to distribute the kinetic energy from a bullet strike, hits within 2" of a previous hit or within 2" of the edge of the panel MAY PENETRATE.
 Even if they do not, the blunt trauma would likely be increased in these areas.

 All Hardcore Defense products are tested by an independent test lab in accordance with the NIJ standard.
-We then perform significant additional internal testing to verify that each design meets our company goal of having the absolute toughest and most reliable products available.
+We then perform significant additional internal testing on our shield products to verify that each design meets our company goal of having the absolute toughest and most reliable products available.
 Our protocol for this is as follows: